ltcmelo/psychec/README.md

 Applications:

-- Compiling a code snippet (e.g., retrieved from a bug tracker) without a build environment.
+- Enabling static analysis on partial programs.
-- Statically analysing a partial program, by isolating uninteresting dependencies.
+- Supporting semantic tools despite of `#include` failures.
-- Enabling static analysis tools upon `#include` failures - common in cross-platform/embedded development.
+- Compiling a code snippet (e.g., retrieved from a bug tracker).
-- Generating test-input data for functions in an independent manner.
+- Generating test-input data for a function, individually.
-- Quick prototyping of an algorithm without the definition of concrete types.
+- Prototyping of an algorithm without a type specification.

 Be creative!